Cry, the Beloved Country (1951 film): Production

 Cry, the Beloved Country was the first major film shot in South Africa, with interiors filmed in the UK at Shepperton Studios.
 As South Africa was under apartheid, stars Sidney Poitier and Canada Lee and producer/director Zoltan Korda informed the South African immigration authorities that Poitier and Lee were not actors but were Korda's indentured servants.
 After his work on the film, Lee planned to prepare a full report about life in South Africa.
 He was called to appear before the House Un-American Activities Committee to explain his actions but died of heart failure before he could testify.

+Release

+The film had its premiere on 23 January 1952 at the Bijou Theatre in New York City.

 Reception

 The film holds an 89% rating on Rotten Tomatoes.
 Those praising the film included Bosley Crowther in The New York Times, who stated: "It is difficult to do proper justice to the fine qualities of this film or to the courage and skill of Mr. Korda in transmitting such a difficult and sobering theme."